ME ANGRY? NAH –

-> the amygdala, which deals with emotion & vigilance, as well as —
+> the amygdala, which deals with emotion & vigilance, and

-> the cortex, which can cool the ‘heat’ of responses from the central & primitive parts of our brain, allowing a person’s conscious will to decide how to respond or inhibit acting on them altogether.
+> the cortex, which can cool the ‘heat’ of responses from the central & primitive parts of our brain, allowing a person’s conscious to decide how to respond, or totally inhibit acting on impulses.

-However, some severely depressed people don’t have the correct balance of brain activity, so are not able to recognize & control their anger, which can lead to violent rages.
+However, severely depressed people may not have the correct balance of brain activity, so are not able to recognize & control their anger, which can lead to violent rages.
 (Darin Dougherty, Asst.
 Prof.)

 SITEs: “Trauma response to Anger” // “Brain and Development effected after Child Abuse”

-Neuro-transmitters produced when we feel angry interfere with these functions, jeopardizing the brain’s ability to slow oneself down, by blocking the growth of new neurons & causing the death of existing neurons – leading to depression, memory impairment & learning problems.
+Certain neuro-transmitter chemicals produced when we’re angry interfere with these functions, jeopardizing the brain’s ability to slow itself down, by blocking the growth of new neurons & causing the death of existing ones – leading to depression, memory impairment & learning problems.

-“Happiness Hormones” are mono-amines, the main neurotransmitters (how neurons transfer an impulse between them over a synapse) which animate the brain.
+“Happiness Hormones” are mono-amines, the main neuro-transmitters which animate the brain (how neurons transfer an impulse between them across a synaptic space) .

-They’re associated with a variety of moods, playing a vital role in feeling thinking & acting.
-When they are up & running correctly, they produce a sense of well-being.
-They include:
+They’re associated with a variety of moods, playing a vital role in feeling, thinking & acting (T.E.A).
+When they’re up & running correctly, they produce a sense of well-being.
+These include:

-Dopamine is released to go for something good or avoid something very bad.
-It determines how angry we get when upset
+‣ Dopamine is released to push us toward something good, or avoid something very bad.
+It also determines how angry we get when we’re upset

-√ Get a ‘rush’ from combined epinephrine & nor-epinephrine
+√ we get a ‘rush’ from combined epinephrine & nor-epinephrine

 SITEs: “Leadership chemicals” (scroll down) / “Meet your Chemicals” (cute slides)

 ✤ Interestingly, these same chemicals are also generated by fear.
-It’s one reason that FEAR & ANGER are directly opposite each other on the Plutchik wheel of emotions.
-(POST : “Identifying Emotions, #1”)
+It’s one reason why FEAR & ANGER are directly opposite each other on the Plutchik ‘Wheel of Emotions’. (“Identifying Emotions, #1”)